-Time to perform the copying assignment (speed) was recorded and used to calculate the number of letters written per minute by the following formula: Number of Letters/Number of $seconds=\chi/60$ .
+Time to perform the copying assignment (speed) was recorded and used to calculate the number of letters written per minute by the following formula: Number of Letters/Number of seconds= $\chi/60$.
 Orthographic errors in dictation assignment were recorded.
-Speed and orthographic errors were scored within a wide range.
-Legibility components (word formation, spacing, alignment, text slant) were scored with a five-point Likert scale (ranging from very poor to very good), according to which five was considered as the best score.
-Size was scored differently (ranging from very small to very big), based on which three was considered as the best score.
+Speed and Orthographic errors were scored within a wide range.
+Legibility components (word formation, spacing, alignment, text slant) were scored with a five-point Likert scale (ranging from very poor to very good), according to which 5 was considered as the best score.
+Size was scored in a different way (ranging from very small to very big), based on which 3 was considered as the best score.
 Finally, a mean score of twelve words for copy and dictation domains was considered as a given participant's score.